 I also love the Grenadines.
 It’s a bit more of an exhilarating type of sailing.
 What I enjoy about it is it’s close to what I imagine what the Caribbean used to be like.
-And you have this great combination of music, local cuisine, and the people are warm and friendly.
+And you have this great combination of music, and local cuisine and the people are warm and friendly.

 And then you get into the Tobago Keys.
-You can anchor and park the boat close to the shore and swim less than a minute and you’re on the beach, having a lobster barbecue.
+You can anchor and park the boat close to the shore and swim for less than a minute and you’re on the beach, having a lobster barbecue.
 You also get decent winds.
-I find it’s very pleasant.
+I find it very pleasant.
 Grenada too is great for sailing.

 Questions about Yacht Charters | What have you been up to the past couple of months?